life-at-the-frontier/validation-exercise/private-docs/report/report.md

 For each map pair, there is agreement if participants choose the map with sharper boundaries (as defined by the algorithm, e.g. A over B).
 Our test statistic is the rate of agreement: under the null hypothesis the agreement rate is 50 percent.

-Due to practical issues, we were only able to collect data from one site.
+Due to implementation issues, we were only able to collect data from one site.
 This leads to less statistical power than anticipated in the original protocol (e.g. lower likelihood of rejecting the null hypothesis).
 A study protocol including analysis plan was created before data collection [https://osf.io/yzw8u/].

 # Methods